RetypeOS/axes/ROADMAP.md

 These are ambitious, game-changing features that we will explore once the `v1.0` foundation is solid.

+* `[ ]` **Semantic Cache Deduplication:**
+  * **Description:** Evolve the binary cache format to use structural deduplication (interning).
+Instead of storing thousands of identical script structures (e.g., simple `echo` commands), store them once and use lightweight pointers.
+  * **Value:** Further reduce cache size and deserialization time for massive monorepos with highly redundant `axes.toml` files, pushing our performance and efficiency to its theoretical limits.
 * `[ ]` **The `axes` Daemon:** A long-running background process for near-instantaneous build caching and reactivity.
 * `[ ]` **Remote Caching:** Sharing the artifact cache across a team or CI farm.
 * `[ ]` **Templating Engine (`init 2.0`):** A powerful scaffolding engine to generate new projects from templates.